Driving a Motor Vehicle When Directed to Stop by Police

 This charge is generally laid in situations where a person drives a motor vehicle knowing that they have been given a direction to stop by a member of the police force or reasonably should have known that they were being given a direction to stop.
 Often this happens when people are flagged down at booze buses and panic because they know they have been drink driving.

-In essence to prove this charge the Police must prove that the accused continued to drive a motor vehicle whilst knowingly or having reasonably ought to have known that they had been given a direction to stop by a member of the police force.
+In essence, to prove a charge of Driving a Motor Vehicle When Directed to Stop by Police, it must be established that the accused continued to drive a motor vehicle whilst knowingly or having reasonably ought to have known that they had been given a direction to stop by a member of the police force.

 Defences to this can be a factual dispute or where the person stopped the motor vehicle as soon as reasonably practicable after being given the direction to stop.